isotopp/isotopp.github.io/content/posts/2019-11-19-when-a-file-changes-do-a-thing.md

-various states of disrepair, [inotify-tools](https://github.com/rvoicilas/inotify-tools), the very tiny wrapper [inotify_simple](https://pypi.org/project/inotify_simple/) (the simple here refers to the fact that it is a very thing wrapper around the C library, not simple to use), the more convenient [inotify](https://pypi.org/project/inotify/) and the high level wrapper
+various states of disrepair, [inotify-tools](https://github.com/rvoicilas/inotify-tools), the very tiny wrapper [inotify_simple](https://pypi.org/project/inotify_simple/) (the simple here refers to the fact that it is a tiny wrapper around the C library, not simple to use), the more convenient [inotify](https://pypi.org/project/inotify/) and the high level wrapper